Sort every term by patient intent

 Tag each search term as high-intent treatment demand, research-stage demand, weak-fit curiosity, competitor comparison, financing concern, or irrelevant traffic.

-Use this when Google Ads is producing implant clicks but the clinic is not sure which searches are creating qualified consult opportunities.
+Use this when Google Ads is producing implant clicks but the clinic is not sure which searches are creating serious consults.

 Benchmarks are planning ranges and should be validated against each clinic's market, offer, follow-up speed, and treatment economics.